tanujdargan/uvic-coursemap/README.md

 **Note:** This project is not affiliated with the University of Victoria (UVic) in any way.
 It is a personal project to assist other UVic students.

-### Update: Seat Availability Data is broken, this is likely not going to be fixed as UVIC has updated BAN1P or banner to now only show data when authenticated via netlink.
-This also means that this project will no longer be updated for any data beyond the Winter 2025 semester.
-(Unless I can find a way to get around this)

 ## Live Website
 Check out the live version of the project [here](https://uvic-coursemap.vercel.app).